iust-courses/iust-courses.github.io/developments/ai97/_assignments/01_search_problems.md

 ---
 In this assignment we will familiarize you with basic concepts of search problems.

+# Updates:
+- 1397/0711: No changes to problems, Just a minor update in Q4's maps.

 # Due dates:
 We have two deadlines for this assignment.
 - **Group #1**: 1397/07/18 23:59